boschresearch/blech-doc/README.md

 git clone --recurse-submodules --shallow-submodules https://github.com/boschresearch/blech-doc.git
 ```

-#### Install PostCSS as local npm modules inside the repository
+#### Install local npm modules

 You need to install the following npm modules locally to the `/website` directory of the repository.
-You must have recent version of [NodeJS](https://nodejs.org/) installed on your machine to use `npm`.
+You must have a recent version of [NodeJS](https://nodejs.org/) installed on your machine to use `npm`.

 `npm` is frequently updated.
-In order to keep up-to-date run
+In order to keep up-to-date run:

 ```
 npm install npm@latest -g